The Educational Hashtag and Twitter Chat Database. Pinterest The Educational Hashtag and Twitter Chat Database is Here!

 It is a conclusion every person who does social media in the heritage sector needs to be prepared to use when they are inevitably asked ‘What is the point of us being on social media?’
 When I have been asked that question, it is usually to solicit a justification for spending time and money on it.
 The onus is on those who do social media to prove that the worth of doing something online is as valid as doing something in real life.
 The point of museums, galleries and libraries is to spread knowledge and understanding.
 The State of Social Media Demographics: 2017 Benchmarks [Infographic] There's quite a bit of information out there to support the claims that people are moving farther away from broadcast television, and closer to the digital realm.

 What makes Twitter a tool that teachers would want to use?
 How have teachers already used Twitter?
 What’s the honest feedback?
+There’s no better place to look than at examples of success with Twitter’s practical applications in the modern classroom.
+Let us pay tribute to those who have bravely blazed the trail before us.
 On ‘quitting social media’ to further your career – Doug Belshaw – Medium.
 Facebook is harming our democracy, and Mark Zuckerberg needs to do something about it.
 The Trouble With Twitter in Education – Medium.
 The trouble with Twitter, I heard recently, is that it’s really just about self-promotion and is, therefore, largely a waste of time.

 The resulting daily pop-up newsletter gave us some interesting insight into the world according to Facebook.
 We will be exploring some of what we learned in a series of pieces in the coming weeks.
 This is the second in the series; read the first here.
 The Megyn Kelly incident was supposed to be an anomaly.
 As part of a larger audit of Facebook’s Trending topics, the Intersect logged every news story that trended across four accounts during the workdays from Aug.
 31 to Sept.
-22. ABC News: coming soon to Facebook Messenger – ABC News Australia – Medium.
+22. “I’m not at all surprised how many fake stories have trended,” one former member of the team that used to oversee Trending told the Post.
+ABC News: coming soon to Facebook Messenger – ABC News Australia – Medium.
 There has been buzz around chat apps being the “beginning of a new internet” for some time, but until recently these apps have been used as simply one-to-one, or sometimes one-to-several, communications tools.